vmware-tanzu/community-edition/docs/site/content/docs/assets/clean-up-standalone-aws.md

 ## Clean-up

-Standalone-cluster deletion is currently un-implemented.
-Until it is, do the following steps to remove resources created in AWS.
+Standalone cluster deletion is currently unimplemented.
+Until it is, do the following steps to remove resources created in Amazon EC2.
 Following the below steps in order will do a full clean-up of the resources.

-1. Terminate all EC2 instances.
+1. Terminate all Amazon EC2 instances.

 1. Delete all ELB instances.